Jacob Noel-Storr

-Jacob Noel-Storr is an astrophysics researcher and science education and outreach specialist researcher, Presently the lecturer for practical astronomy and X-Lab-PAM team leader at the University of Groningen and president of InsightSTEM, Inc. He was an assistant research professor and director of the Insight Lab for Science Outreach and Learning Research at Rochester Institute of Technology, and assistant staff scientist in the Steward Observatory and Flandrau Science Center at the University of Arizona.
+Jacob Noel-Storr is an astrophysics researcher and science education and outreach specialist researcher, formerly the lecturer for practical astronomy and X-Lab-PAM team leader at the University of Groningen and president of InsightSTEM, Inc. He was an assistant research professor and director of the Insight Lab for Science Outreach and Learning Research at Rochester Institute of Technology, and assistant staff scientist in the Steward Observatory and Flandrau Science Center at the University of Arizona.
 He is known for contributions to the study of Active Galactic Nuclei / Supermassive Black Holes, as well as science / astronomy education and outreach.

 Noel-Storr is known for work in equity, inclusion and diversity in astronomy including serving terms as co-chair of the European Astronomical Society Advisory Committee for Diversity and Inclusion in Astronomy (2019-2023), and co-chair of the International Astronomical Union Executive Committee Working Group on Astronomy for Equity and Inclusion (2021-2024), and a member of the Netherlands Astronomy Equity and Inclusion Committee.